Is Exchangeability better than I.I.D to handle Data Distribution Shifts while Pooling Data for Data-scarce Medical image segmentation?: Mitigating Data Distribution Shifts Under Assumed Exchangeability

 \section{Mitigating Data Distribution Shifts Under Assumed Exchangeability}

-Recent work emphasizes expanding medical imaging datasets by pooling data from multiple sources \cite{chytas2024pooling}.
-While early efforts apply invariant representation learning to handle covariate shifts, they often address only limited factors.
+Recent work emphasizes expanding medical imaging datasets by pooling data from multiple sources \cite{chytas2024pooling,lokhande2022equivariance}.
+While early efforts apply invariant representation learning to handle covariate shifts, they often address only limited factors\cite{akash2021learning}.
 The \textbf{Data Addition Dilemma} \cite{shen2024data}, underscores a critical issue: increasing training data size across sources can induce distributional shifts that degrade model performance.
 Traditional methods based on independent and identically distributed (i.i.d.) assumptions fail in cross-dataset scenarios. \textit{Why i.i.d. is not realistic?} While the i.i.d. assumption is standard in most machine learning pipelines and often effective, it becomes overly restrictive in data addition scenarios.
 Exchangeability, being a weaker and more realistic assumption, better reflects the practical data generation process.
 For instance, in curating datasets like US-TNBC, new samples often depend on previously collected batches, violating i.i.d. but remaining consistent with exchangeability.
+We formalize exchangeability as a foundational assumption (Axiom 3 Supplementary Sec. \ref{axiom:exchangeability}) ensuring that the joint distribution of multi-source data remains invariant under permutation.
+This weaker assumption provides a theoretically sound basis for pooling without introducing bias from distributional shifts, and is consistent with the causal mediation framework in Section 2.1.

 This challenge arises when combining a novel dataset, $\mathcal{D}_\textbf{novel}$, with a base dataset, $\mathcal{D}_\textbf{base}$, as their joint use violates i.i.d. assumptions.
-To address this, we leverage \textbf{exchangeability}, which extends beyond i.i.d. by ensuring that the joint distribution remains invariant under index permutations (Definition \ref{exchangeability}).
+To address this, we leverage \textbf{exchangeability}, which extends beyond i.i.d. by ensuring that the joint distribution remains invariant under index permutations (Definition 2).
 By treating $\mathcal{D}_\textbf{base}$ and $\mathcal{D}_\textbf{novel}$ as exchangeable, we design a modified penalty loss function spanning both datasets.
 This ensures that discrepancies between foreground and background features across datasets remain comparable to within-dataset discrepancies, mitigating distributional shifts effectively.
-Algorithm 1 (Supplementary Sec \ref{suppl-sec-D}) outlines the training process using $ \mathcal{L}^\textbf{exch}_\textbf{fd}$. \begin{definition} \textbf{(Feature Discrepancy Loss under assumed exchangeability):} $F_{g}(\mathcal{D}) / B_{g}(\mathcal{D})$ represents foreground/background features from a randomly sampled dataset $\mathcal{D}$, which can be either $\mathcal{D}_\textbf{novel}$ or $\mathcal{D}_\textbf{base}$ dataset. \end{definition}
+Algorithm 1 (Supplementary Sec \ref{suppl-sec-D}) outlines the training process using $ \mathcal{L}^\textbf{exch}_\textbf{fd}$.